Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/presence-availability-status.md

 # Presence, Availability and Status

-Core to Hornbills goals of work management and automation is communication
+Core to Hornbill's goals of work management and automation is communication